aofarrel/verbose-fiesta/Terra/BDC_workflowTips.md

 |❌| "https://storage.google.com/topmed_workflow_testing/topmed_aligner/reference_files/hg38/hs38DH.fa"  |

 ### Make sure your credentials are current
 If you are having issues accessing controlled-access data on Terra, try refreshing your credentials.
-See Terra support on [linking your eRA commons and University of Chicago DCP framework](https://support.terra.bio/hc/en-us/articles/360037648172-Accessing-TCGA-Controlled-Access-workspaces-in-Terra).
+See Terra support on [linking Terra to external services](https://support.terra.bio/hc/en-us/articles/360038086332).

 ## Tips and Tricks: Runtime Attributes
 Running WDL locally will ignore a WDL's values for runtime attributes that only apply to the cloud, such as `disks` or `memory`.
 That means if you had issues with those values, such as using incorrect syntax (see below), those issues will be silent on local runs but will become errors when running on Terra.
 See the official spec for [pointers on the memory attribute](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md#memory).

 ### Cromwell can handle preemptible VM interruptions for you
-If you include the runtime attribute `preemptible` in your WDL, you can specify the number of maximum number of times Terra will request a preemptible machine for a task before defaulting back to a non-preemptible machine.
+If you include the runtime attribute `preemptible` in your WDL, you can specify the maximum number of times Terra will request a preemptible machine for a task before defaulting back to a non-preemptible machine.
 For instance, if your set `preemptible: 2`, your workflow will attempt a preembtible at first, and if that machine gets preempted, it will try again with a preemptible again, and if that second try is preempted, then it will use a non-preemptible.
 For advice on weighing the costs and benefits of preemptibles, see [Saving money with preemptibles: Risks and benefits](#saving-money-with-preemptibles-risks-and-benefits).

 ### Disks attribute must use integers
-A runtime attribute commonly used on Terra is `disks` which have a string format and is used for designating a certain amount of storage.
+A runtime attribute commonly used on Terra is `disks` that has a string format and is used for designating a certain amount of storage.
 Within these strings, you must use integers, not floats.
-This limitation is technically not one of Terra but rather Google Cloud.
+This limitation is due to Google Cloud.

 |✅| local-disk 10 HDD|
 |----------------------|----------------|
 |❌| local-disk 10.010500148870051 HDD |

-Because `size()` returns a float, if you are basing your disk size on the size of your inputs, you will want to use `floor()` or `ceil()`, which will round a float to the previous or next integer respectively.
+Because `size()` returns a float, if you are basing your disk size on the size of your inputs, you will want to use `floor()` or `ceil()`, which will round a float to the previous or next integer, respectively.

 ### Make floats integers with ceil() instead of sub()
 If your WDL does not specify `version 1.0` at the top, the following is a valid disk string:
 `disks: "local-disk " + sub(disk_size, "\\..*", "") + " HDD"`
-But under WDL 1.0 rules, this will not pass womtool.
-Although you might be tempted to use something like this, which will pass womtool...
+However, if your workflow is written with WDL 1.0, this specification will not pass a test with woomtool.

-`disks: disk_size`
+Further, if you attemp to use `disks: disk_size`, this will pass a test with womtool, but will throw an error in Terra.
-...that will not run on Terra.

 As indicated above, disk strings must be in the format of either `local-disk SIZE TYPE` or `/mount/point SIZE TYPE`, where SIZE is an integer.

 |✅|`disks: "local-disk " + disk_size + " HDD"`|
 |----------------------|----------------|